Custom Android basics for Clover devices

 2. Set up the emulator in Android Studio.

-3. Associate your sandbox developer account to your Clover Dev Kits.
+3. Associate your sandbox developer account with your Clover Dev Kits.

-4. Create a sandbox app and make sure you request the permissions needed for your app to function
+4. Create an app and make sure you request the permissions needed for your app to function.

 5. Build, install, and test your APK.
 Leverage the native Android buttons, such as the Back and Home buttons